JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 - Image flip (mirror)

 <!--
 Here's the clever part.
 We take those 6 distances and normalize them.
 The result is 5 ratios, all between 0 and 1.
-(The largest distance divided by itself is always 1.0, so we don't need to store it — just the other five.)
+(The largest distance divided by itself is always 1.0, so we don't need to store it â€” just the other five.)

-These 5 ratios are our hash code — the fingerprint of that star pattern.
+These 5 ratios are our hash code â€” the fingerprint of that star pattern.
 -->

 ---

-## Step 4 — Database Lookup
+## Step 4 â€” Database Lookup

 The star catalog (Hipparcos, Tycho, Gaia) has been pre-processed: every group of 4 bright stars has had its hash code computed and stored.